 The Cowtown Challenge is for anyone registered who completes two races–one on Saturday and one on Sunday.
-If you register for your Sunday race first, you may then add your Saturday race on the same registration form.
+If you can register for your Sunday & Saturday race at any time.
 Doing it separately?
 No worries.
 As long as you are registered by the same name and birth date, our system will automatically recognize you as a Cowtown Challenge runner.
-As a Challenge runner you will also receive a challenge bag and challenge finisher’s medal after your Sunday race.
+As a Challenge runner you will also receive a 2020 challenge jacket and challenge finisher’s medal after your Sunday race.

 DO YOU ALLOW PETS TO RUN?